VoltaicHQ/Progress-Sheet-Updater/README.md

     14. Click `What credentials do I need?`
     15. Click `SET UP CONSENT SCREEN`
     16. Choose `external`
-    17. Enter the information (don't worry only you will be able to see whatever u enter)
+    17. Enter the information (don't worry only you will be able to see whatever you enter)
     18. Click `ADD OR REMOVE SCOPES`, then paste `https://www.googleapis.com/auth/spreadsheets` into the textfield on the bottom and click `ADD TO TABLE`
     19. Click `UPDATE`, then click `SAVE AND CONTINUE`
-    20. Click `ADD USERS` and add ur email address into the Test users and save the changes
+    20. Click `ADD USERS` and add your email address into the Test users and save the changes
     21. Choose `Credentials` in the bar on the right
     22. Press `CREATE CREDENTIALS`, choose `OAuth client ID`
     23. Choose `Desktop app`, give it a name and click `CREATE`